MatthewNewman2003/Alternative-Credit-Scoring-for-SMEs-using-Transaction-Forecasting/README.md

 **Code Instructions**

-The original datasets are contained within the folder entitled “Original Datasets”.
+The original datasets are contained within “Original Datasets.zip”.
 The transaction dataset is entitled “synthetic_ob_transactions.csv”, the current accounts dataset is entitled “synthetic_uk_business_current_accounts.csv”, and the SME loans dataset entitled in “sme_loans_data.csv”.
-The post-processing datasets are contained in “Post-Processing Datasets”, the errors and forecasts CSVs from the forecasting models are in “Errors and Forecasts CSVs”, and the results CSVs are in “Results CSVs”.
+The post-processing datasets are contained in “Post-Processing Datasets.zip”, the errors and forecasts CSVs from the forecasting models are in “Errors and Forecasts CSVs”, and the results CSVs are in “Results CSVs”.